mildred/force-bind-seccomp/README.md

 - Allow to bind to hostnames which can resolve to multiple IP addresses which is made possible by pidfd_getfd. `getaddrinfo2()` results should be checked for a next address in `res->ai_next`.
-- Allot to block a find matching a specific address.
+- Allow to block a find matching a specific address.

 History
 -------